Abo5/change-name-of-account-in-windows/README.md

 # change-name-of-account-in-windows
-script can take permission inside powershell and change password account in windows of the system
+script can take permission inside powershell and change password account in windows of the system by using Rubber Ducky and Powershell